LWRollins/First-Website/README.md

-# Taxslayer-Webstie
+# First-Webstie
-First webpage front for Taxslayer internship
-This is my first ever webpage I have made, so it is rather simple but I hope to effective.
-The file contais all of the information and files needed to  make it run.
+This my first webstie I have ever built, using a combination of HTML and CSS.
+I will be improving soon with Javscript as well and much more css.